Ballistic (adjective)

 without freshness or appeal due to overuse

-At a garage sale, what may seem as banal objects to one person may be
+At a garage sale, what may seem as banal objects to one person may be valued by

 another.